0n0w1c/electric-grid/readme.md

 *The [FAQ](https://mods.factorio.com/mod/electric-grid/faq) contains helpful tips and "too much information".*

 *Important notes:*
+*Factorio 2.0.29 or newer is required for compatibility with Quality.*
 The electric network overhaul should only be added to a new or early game, it significantly modifies the electric poles.
 If quick on/off via the circuit or logistic networks is not a priority, set "On tick interval" setting to 0 for near zero UPS impact.
 Comments and suggestions are welcome.